-- (b) Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) (Level 2); and - (c) Inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).
+- (a) Quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); - (b) Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) (Level 2); and - (c) Inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).

-The fair value measurements are not applicable to the Company as there are no financial instruments of the types of level 1, 2 or 3 exists as at the date of statement of financial position.
+The fair value measurements are not applicable to the Company as there are no financial instruments of the types of level 1, 2 or 3 exists as at the date of statement of financial position

-25. New or revised accounting standards and interpretations
+20. New or revised accounting standards and interpretations

-Below are the mandatory standards, amendments and interpretations to existing standards that have been published, and are relevant for the Company's accounting periods beginning on or after 1st April 2022 and which the Company has not early adopted:
+Below are the mandatory standards, amendments and interpretations to existing standards that have been published, and are relevant for the Company's accounting periods beginning on or after 1st April 2021 and which the Company has not early adopted.